Scholarship

 - E. Hughes: A Poet Uncovers Black History on Visionary Artistry Magazine with Hunter Buchheit

-- E. Hughes and Luther Hughes vs. Nostalgia on Vs. Podcast with Brittany Rodgers and Ajanea Dawkins
+- E. Hughes and Luther Hughes vs. Nostalgia on Vs. Podcast Poetry Foundation with Brittany Rodgers and Ajanaé Dawkins

 - Giving Voice to “Silent Casualties”A Dialogue with E. Hughes on The Art Section with Robert Stalker

-- An Interview with Tina Chang on TriQuarterly, the Latest Word, by E. Hughes
+- An Interview with Tina Chang on TriQuarterly Magazine with E. Hughes